List of He-Man and the Masters of the Universe characters: Clamp Champ

 Clamp Champ is a Heroic Warrior who wields a large handheld grabbing device as his primary weapon.
 He was the only black character to have an action figure in the vintage toy line.
 Several black characters (such as Zodak and Dekker) have since been released in the 200X and Classics toy lines.

-The character was planned for usage in the 2002 series as a replacement for Man-At-Arms who is turned into a Snake-Man, but the cartoon was cancelled before he could be featured in it.
+The character was planned for usage in the 2002 series as a replacement for Man-At-Arms who is turned into a Snake-Man, but the series was cancelled before he could be featured in it.

 Clamp-Champ made his TV debut in Masters of the Universe: Revelation.

 In the Masters of the Universe Classics toyline, Clamp Champ's real name is Raenius.
 He started out as King Randor's bodyguard before becoming the new Man-At-Arms after Duncan was turned into a Snake Man.

 Clamp-Champ is voiced by Method Man in Masters of the Universe: Revelation.

 Extendar

 Extendar is a mechanized being and Master of Extension.
-He did not have an animated form because his figure was made after the end of the Filmation cartoon, but was featured in the Masters of the Universe comics instead.
+He appeared in the Masters of the Universe comic series, having been created after the Filmation series finished.
 Extendar was an Eternian who was captured and turned into a cyborg against his will by Hordak, only to escape before he could be brainwashed into serving his captor.
-He vowed to free his friend from Hordak's mind control.
-The figure came with a red trapezoidal-shaped shield which unfolded, doubling in size.

 The Masters of the Universe Classics toyline introduced Extendar as a knight who was captured by Hordak and thrown into the experimental matrix which grafted cybernetic parts to him.